Table of Contents

 is the storage key being read;value_out

 is a pointer-size (Definition 216) to a buffer where the value read should be stored.
-If the buffer is not long enough to accommodate the value, the value is truncated to the length of the buffer;value_offset
+The value is actually stored only if the buffer is large enough.
+Otherwise, the buffer contents are undefined;value_offset

 is a 32-bit offset from which the value reading should start.